alipha/cpp/multi_dispatch/README.md

 // functions/contains.cpp
-// now we can group all the contains implementations together instead of being spread out across various class definitions! bool contains_impl(const circle &outside, const circle &inside)       { /* calculation for determining if a circle contains a circle */ }
+// now we can group all the contains implementations together instead of being spread out across various class definitions!
+// note that inline helps ensure the compiler optimizes out these functions inline bool contains_impl(const circle &outside, const circle &inside)       { /* calculation for determining if a circle contains a circle */ }
-bool contains_impl(const circle &outside, const square &inside)       { /* calculation for determining if a circle contains a square */ }
+inline bool contains_impl(const circle &outside, const square &inside)       { /* calculation for determining if a circle contains a square */ }
-bool contains_impl(const circle &outside, const rectangle &inside)    { /* calculation for determining if a circle contains a rectangle */ }
+inline bool contains_impl(const circle &outside, const rectangle &inside)    { /* calculation for determining if a circle contains a rectangle */ }
-bool contains_impl(const square &outside, const circle &inside)       { /* calculation for determining if a square contains a circle */ }
+inline bool contains_impl(const square &outside, const circle &inside)       { /* calculation for determining if a square contains a circle */ }
-bool contains_impl(const square &outside, const square &inside)       { /* calculation for determining if a square contains a square */ }
+inline bool contains_impl(const square &outside, const square &inside)       { /* calculation for determining if a square contains a square */ }
-bool contains_impl(const square &outside, const rectangle &inside)    { /* calculation for determining if a square contains a rectangle */ }
+inline bool contains_impl(const square &outside, const rectangle &inside)    { /* calculation for determining if a square contains a rectangle */ }
-bool contains_impl(const rectangle &outside, const circle &inside)    { /* calculation for determining if a rectangle contains a circle */ }
+inline bool contains_impl(const rectangle &outside, const circle &inside)    { /* calculation for determining if a rectangle contains a circle */ }
-bool contains_impl(const rectangle &outside, const square &inside)    { /* calculation for determining if a rectangle contains a square */ }
+inline bool contains_impl(const rectangle &outside, const square &inside)    { /* calculation for determining if a rectangle contains a square */ }
-bool contains_impl(const rectangle &outside, const rectangle &inside) { /* calculation for determining if a rectangle contains a rectangle */ }
+inline bool contains_impl(const rectangle &outside, const rectangle &inside) { /* calculation for determining if a rectangle contains a rectangle */ }

 // note that the Visitor Pattern example would have contained the same number (9) of contains_derived functions, but they
 // were omitted for brevity